AshleyTuscano/CG_Project_2017/README.md

 ==========================================

          Its an animated Robot.
-         Using C and and OpenGL
+ Using C and glut utility tool in OpenGL.